PlayStation Experience

-PlayStation Experience, also known as PSX, is an annual event for the video game industry presented by Sony Interactive Entertainment used to reveal and advertise PlayStation games and game-related merchandise.
-The event is open to the public and showcases various panels and many unreleased games, with playable demos.
+PlayStation Experience, also known as PSX, was an annual event for the video game industry presented by Sony Interactive Entertainment used to reveal and advertise PlayStation games and game-related merchandise.
+The event was open to the public and showcases various panels and many unreleased games, with playable demos.

 England

 2002

 The first PlayStation Experience was held alongside the European Computer Trade Show at the Earls Court Exhibition Centre in August 2002.
 Over 20,000 people attended over the three days.